valeriansaliou/bloom/README.md

 Yes.
 As your existing API workers perform the database updates on their end, they are already well aware of when data - _that might be cached by Bloom_ - gets stale.
 Therefore, Bloom provides an efficient way to tell it to expire cache for a given bucket.
 This system is called **Bloom Control**.

 Bloom can be configured to listen on a TCP socket to expose a cache control interface.
+The default TCP port is 811.
 Bloom implements a basic Command-ACK protocol.

 This way, your API worker (or any other worker in your infrastructure) can either tell Bloom to: